HSUMakerspace/makerinresidence/README.md

 We were excited when we received their proposals because both had ideas and visions of projects that met these goals and also had ideas for how to teach and inspire others to become makers.

-_Special Note_
+## A Major Snag

-However, there was a major snag in our plans for the Spring 2020 semester: the COVID-19 crisis, which meant that any face-to-face plans that we had been working on could not happen.
+However, there was a major setback in our plans for the Spring 2020 semester: the COVID-19 crisis, which meant that any face-to-face plans that we had been working on could not happen.
 When the HSU campus was closed, it meant that not only did all of us have to learn new ways to do our work and keep up with the semester, but we had to come up with new ways to interact with each other.
 Because of these new challenges, we decided to postpone all planned workshops and meet-ups.
 It also meant that it wasn't possible to follow up on many of the great ideas that Cherish and Marie had planned.
 This was very disappointing to all of us but the projects that these two inaugural Makers in Residence brought to us at the end of the year were so impressive that, looking back, we see this is an overwhelming success which makes us all the more excited for future possibilities.
 We are excited to share their projects with you!

 ### Cherish Fulcher